Traveller2001/traveller-cv/content/authors/admin/_index.md

 #   - Academic Research
 ---

-I'm Yuhao Chen, a first-year master's student at <a href="https://bigdata.ustc.edu.cn/">State Key Laboratory of Cognitive Intelligence</a> in the <a href="https://saids.ustc.edu.cn">School of Artificial Intelligence and Data Science</a> at <a href="https://www.ustc.edu.cn/">University of Science and Technology of China</a>, advised by <a href="http://staff.ustc.edu.cn/~tongxu/index.html">Prof. Tong Xu</a>.
-My research focuses large language models and reinforcement learning.
+I'm Qingyu Zhang, a first-year master's student at <a href="https://www.icip.org.cn/">Chinese Information Processing Laboratory</a> in the <a href="https://is.cas.cn">Institute of Software Chinese Academy of Sciences</a>.
+My research focuses on large language models.
 {style="text-align: justify;"}